 Maybe I’ve just been out of “the red meat game” for far too long, but you guys, this was seriously the best stew I’ve ever tasted, and the chunks of beef were the very best part.

 Everything in this stew was deliciously tender, from the beef to the celery to the potatoes, and the flavor was really amazing – rich and dark and just plain good.

 In fact, this is easily one of my favorite recipes so far of 2016.
 My brain may be hardwired for all things sweet right now, but I’m still completely in tune with fall and all of my comfort food needs, and this stew was a perfect fit.

-Add in the fact that The Husband and I were able to enjoy hot bowls of this stew on our back porch with an ever-so-slightly-chilly wind blowing?
+Add in the fact that an old friend of mine and I were able to enjoy hot bowls of this stew on our back porch with an ever-so-slightly-chilly wind blowing?
 It was fall perfection!

 Stovetop Beef and Guinness Stew

-- 15 oz Guinness or other dark beer
+- 15 ounce Guinness, or other dark beer

 - 1/4 cup tomato paste